CaylinCat/cse15l-lab-reports/lab-report-1-week-2.md

 These are the steps I took on how to move a file called `WhereAmI.java` to a remote computer.

-1. First I logged off of the remote computer (you could also open a new terminal to your local computer for this step)
+1. First I logged off of the remote computer (you could also open a new terminal to your local computer for this step).
-2. Then I created a file called `WhereAmI.java` on VSCode
+2. Then I created a file called `WhereAmI.java` on VSCode.
-3. I typed the command `scp WhereAmI.java cs15lwi22aa6@ieng6.ucsd.edu:~/` into my terminal (replace with your own if you are following along)
+3. I typed the command `scp WhereAmI.java cs15lwi22aa6@ieng6.ucsd.edu:~/` into my terminal (replace with your own if you are following along).
-4. If prompted with a password, type in your password
+4. If prompted with a password, type in your password.
-5. You can also run the files stored in the remote computer on your local computer -- try the `javac` or `java` command
+5. You can also run the files stored in the remote computer on your local computer -- try the `javac` or `java` command.

 Here's what I tested out: